 Blending Alcohol and Gasoline

 The primary disadvantage of mixing methyl and ethyl alcohol with gasoline is that under certain conditions these alcohols may separate from the gasoline.
 An engine adjusted to burn gasoline efficiently will produce less power from alcohol should it separate from the gasoline.
 Separation is caused by the polar nature of the alcohol molecules and their tendency to absorb water, also a polar substance.
-Methyl alcohol is the most likely to separate, butyl alcohol the least likely.
+Methyl alcohol is the most likely to separate while butyl alcohol is the least likely.
 The tendency for separation increases as the temperature decreases, the quantity of water absorbed increases, and the quality of the gasoline decreases.

 Figure 2: Gasoline engine full throttle exhaust emissions using ethanol fuel blends.